-#1 It’s about the adventures of a dumb, little cat
+#1 The adventures of a dumb, little cat

-Chi is an energetic kitten that winds up living with a family consisting of a husband, wife, and their young son Youhei.
-The anime’s episodes show us snippets of her daily life, which involves causing lots of ruckus, going on adventures, meeting friends, and having a lot of fun.
+Chi’s Sweet Home is about an energetic kitten that winds up living with a family consisting of a husband, wife, and their young son Youhei.
+The anime show us snippets of her daily life, which involves causing lots of ruckus, going on adventures, meeting friends, and having a lot of fun.
 It’s excellent entertainment, sure to amuse people of all ages and much of it will be really familiar to those who have cats themselves or had them in the past.
 It’s a fantastic reminder of how dumb and lovable these creatures are.

 Chi herself makes for an excellent protagonist, being a kitten with an abundance of curiosity, but who has much to learn about the world around her.
 I really like that both Chi and the Yamada family she lives with have spoken dialogue, but obviously don’t understand each other.
 The miscommunication is entertaining and it gives us a fun interpretation of what a cat is thinking when it interacts with Humans.